Casardo-Chen/wikiart-neural-trasnfer/README.md

 | 14 | ![alt text](./res/nst_style_2.png) | ![alt text](./res/nst_input_2.png) | ![alt text](./res/nst_result_2.png) | 5 |100000 | 196.481659 | 18.428104 | 300
 | 26 | ![alt text](./res/nst_style_3.png) | ![alt text](./res/nst_input_3.png) | ![alt text](./res/nst_result_3.png) | 10 |1000000 | 362.762299 | 57.876976 | 300

 To evaluate the performance of the model, I used the content loss and the style loss as the evaluation metrics.
-It is noticeable that as the content image become more concrete (a real-life photo), the content loss increases.
-This is because the model is trained on abstract art images, and it is not able to extract features from real-life photos.
-The style loss is not affected by the content image.
-This is because the style loss is calculated based on the Gram matrix of the feature maps of the style image, which is not affected by the content image.
+It is noticeable that the content loss increases when the content image become more concrete (a real-life photo) as the corresponding content weight increases.
+For he model art content images, it is relatively to transfer the abstract art style while keeping the original content.
+The style loss lies in a reasonable range in all three cases.
+I asked 10 people to evaluate the generated images.
+The mona lisa style image has the highest score (8.5/10) while the potrait style image has the lowest score (7/10) since the network transfers too much style from the style image that blurs the content.
+The starry night style image has a score of 8.2/10.

 ## Discussion and Future Work
-One way to improve the performance of our model is to train the model for more epochs.
+One way to improve the performance of my models is to train the model for more epochs.
 However, the training time is very long, and I only have limited time to train the model.

 I can also use a different dataset, such as the WikiArt dataset, to train our model.
 WikiArt is a large dataset of paintings from different artists.
 It contains 50,000 images of paintings in the JPG format and have a resolution of 256x256 pixels.
 I can use this dataset to train our model and generate paintings of other styles and conduct a neural style transfer.